caio2983/TaskManagerSpring/README.md

 <p>Built with Angular v18.1.2.
 I used Angular Material to include cool UI stuff.Little icons are from FontsAwesome</p>

 <h3>Backend 🗄️</h3>
-<p>Server built with Java Spring Boot, and DataBase built using PostGreSQL .
+<p>Server built with Java Spring Boot, and DataBase built with PostGreSQL .
 Used Lombok to reduce boilerplate code  </p>

 <h2>🚀 Getting Started</h2>